fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 off the end of the disk (140KB minus three 4KB boot tracks = 128KB).
 If the values are treated as wrapping around to the start of the disk, the file contains the 12KB boot track area.

-This trick is used to allow extra storage on non-bootable disks.
+This trick, which appears to have originated with the Microsoft SoftCard, is used to allow extra storage on non-bootable disks.
 Normally the first three tracks would be considered reserved and inaccessible, and the directory must start in allocation block 0.
 By wrapping around at the end of the disk, the first three tracks become accessible as allocation blocks 128-139.
 To prevent files from overwriting the boot image, a special file is created that spans those blocks.
-Giving the file a special status prevents the file from being deleted.
+Giving the file a special status prevents the file from being modified or deleted.

 The filesystem implementation needs to be aware of this trick, and needs to recognize that the special file has a valid allocation block list but should not be displayed in listings or otherwise be available as a target of commands (especially deletion).

 It's unclear whether 3.5" disks have a similar feature.
-The cpmtools `fsck.cpm` command does not recognize this arrangement and will report an error.
+The cpmtools `fsck.cpm` command does not recognize this arrangement, and will report an error because the allocation block pointers are invalid.

+The CP/AM "COPY /S" command, which copies the boot image from one floppy disk to another, will create the special file if it doesn't exist.

+The user=31 trick is also used on DOS+CP/M hybrid disks, such as the back side of the CP/AM 5.1 floppy.
+The extent must cover a range of allocation blocks starting at 0x38, which is track 17 on a 5.25" disk.

 ### Text Files ###